 CAAAV’s newest project Asian Youth in Action (AYA) builds on our legacy of developing young leaders who engage their communities for social change.
 We organize high school students ages 14-20 to work towards CAAAV’s mission of building power among low-income Asian immigrants and refugees in New York City.

-Currently in its third year, the program is leading a campaign against police violence.
+Currently in its fourth year, the program is part of a campaign against police violence.
 As part of Communities United for Police Reform and People’s Justice, we have conducted Know Your Rights trainings concerning interactions with the NYPD, produced a documentary short on the impact of police harassment on Asian communities, spoken to elected officials, participated in city-wide rallies, marches, and press conferences, and much more to organize around the issue.

-For our members to conduct a training at your school or organization, please contact Vivian at email@example.com.
+For our members to conduct a training at your school or organization, please contact Ruben at email@example.com.